 White House Military Office in early 2009, giving the White House full control over this important national security program.

 The Assistant to the President for Homeland Security and Counterterrorism serves as the current National Continuity Coordinator.

 The National Exercise Program consists of a two-year progressive exercise cycle that culminates in the National Level Exercise held

 in even-numbered years.

-The 2018 National Level Exercise is "Atlantic Fury" and will simulate the coordinated response to a Category 3 hurricane impacting FEMA Region III (Virginia, Maryland, Pennsylvania, Delaware, and the District of Columbia).
-This exercise will be held in the second week of May.
+The 2018 National Level Exercise was "Atlantic Fury" and simulated the coordinated response to a Category 3 hurricane impacting FEMA Region III (Virginia, Maryland, Pennsylvania, Delaware, and the District of Columbia).
+This exercise was held in May.